Class of 2017

 - Hometown: Richmond, IN

 Henry was selected to participate in the Fulbright Summer Institute Program at the Universities of Dundee and Strathclyde in Scotland during summer 2014.
-He also spent time as an education and research intern at the Atorkor Development Fund in Atorkor, Ghana.
-For his Global Inquiry Summer, Henry interned with the Center for Trade and Economics at the Heritage Foundation in Washington, D.C.
+He also spent time teaching entrepreneurial education at the Atorkor Development Fund in Atorkor, Ghana.
+For his Global Inquiry Summer, Henry interned with the Center for Trade and Economics at the Heritage Foundation in Washington, D.C., as an international economics research assistant.

-For his Professional Venture summer, Henry worked as a forensic accounting analyst for PwC, learning more about the relationship between law and business especially for multinational companies.
+For his Professional Venture summer, Henry worked as a forensic accounting analyst for PwC, where he learned more about the relationship between law and business, particularly for multinational companies.

 - Areas of Study: Biological Sciences; International Peace Studies; Hesburgh Program in Public Service; Glynn Family Honors Program